 I really like the drum work provided by Eduardo Baldo.
-This is not just the whoom-tchack you usually get, but much more complex structures.
-I daresay, they will wear him out one day, he is the man working the most in this band.
+Complex structures galore, as opposed to the bass-snare concoctions you usually get.
+And I daresay, they will wear him out one day.
+He is the man working the most in this band.
 And then there is the stellar guitar performance of Abel Gamargo and Renato Osorio.
 Sometimes a bit too much in the background, but coming out strong on solos and riffs.
 But more to that later.

 Hibria is how Ronnie James Dio would sound on steroids!

-When married to Krokus – specifically thinking back to their record Headhunter, that is.
-And gracing you with a style En Vogue way back in the past.
-But it is for sure no Lambada that they present you with.
-Yet again, apart from leaning towards tradition, Hibria do like to spice things up to a new level of complexity too.
+When married to Krokus, specifically thinking back to their record Headhunter, that is.
+In other words, Hibria play a style of metal very much En Vogue way back in the past.
+Even if, apart from leaning towards tradition, Hibria do like to spice things up to a new level of complexity too.
 You actually get a strange thrashy mix of stuff on some tracks.
-All this thrown into a hot cauldron with some wind instruments and other jazzy acoustics that chime in all of a sudden; a little Prog to go with your #metal.
+All this thrown into a hot cauldron with some wind instruments and other jazzy acoustics that chime in all of a sudden; a little Prog to go with your metal.
 They ARE from Brazil after all.

-You need to compare this album to the very good, but more austere style in Silent Rage and you will understand the difference.
-And then they throw these stellar, friggin’ solos at you like there is no tomorrow at every turn of their record.
-All tracks are delivered flawlessly at a highly technical level by high quality musicians.
+Then again, they throw these stellar, friggin’ solos at you like there is no tomorrow at every turn of their record.
+In short, all tracks delivered flawlessly at a highly technical level by high quality musicians.

-Now, wait a minute – a word to flawless: When listening to the album, methinks that the mastering went somewhat astray.
+Now, wait a minute – a word to flawless: Methinks that the mastering went somewhat astray.
 The bass seems to be ever present in the background and we lose the guitars some at times, which is a pity.
 This generates this appearance of a somewhat unclean sound in something that should be crystal clear and crisp as hell.
 Not all the time, but sometimes for sure.

 Now to the tracks!